akurniko/sowmud-web/README.md

 # Mud-discord-gateway

 Bot for Discord and IRC.
-No need to connect from MUD.
-But Netlify MUD client is still interesting.
-Combine the two, WebSockets.

 # TODO

 Clojure Discord and IRC.

-Add parallel support between IRC and Discord.
-Done with Go-like async package.

 Use Okteto.
 Maybe Flyctl.
 Helm and Kubernetes manifest.